vbotka/ansible-freebsd-bash/README.md

 ---------

 ```
-freebsd_bash_user	# user who's login shell will be changed
+freebsd_bash_users	# users whos' login shell will be changed
 ```